 UCLA Law Fellows: Since 2006, we have been a sponsor of the UCLA Law Fellows Program, an innovative outreach service aimed at encouraging and preparing minority undergraduates and recent graduates to attend law school.

 HIGH SCHOOL AND MIDDLE SCHOOL STUDENTS

 Urban Debate Leagues: Debate has been shown to have meaningful results in enhancing literacy and graduation rates.
 We are proud sponsors of the Los Angeles Metropolitan Debate League (MDL) and the Bay Area Urban Debate League (UDL), which promote debate programs in urban public schools across Los Angeles and the Bay Area.
-Munger Tolles Co-Managing Partner Sandra A. Seville-Jones is a founding member of the MDL advisory board, which is now co-chaired by Henry Weissmann.
+Former Munger Tolles Co-Managing Partner Sandra A. Seville-Jones was a founding member of the MDL advisory board, which is now co-chaired by Henry Weissmann.
 Grant A. Davis-Denny and Matthew A. Macdonald are also on the MDL board, and Adam I. Kaplan serves on the legal pipeline committee of the advisory council for the Bay Area UDL.